fukamachi/shelly/README.markdown

 ### 1. Implementation independent

-As Shelly uses CIM's `cl` command behind it, it should work with SBCL, Clozure CL, Allegro CL, ABCL, GNU CLISP and ECL.
+As Shelly uses CIM behind it, it should work with SBCL, Clozure CL, Allegro CL, ABCL, GNU CLISP and ECL.

 ### 2. Function as a shell command